Holistic health professionals look beyond the scope of Western medicine to offer an approach to care that emphasizes total wellness.

 Holistic Health Practitioner Salaries

 With hard work, skill, and determination, you can make an excellent living as a holistic health practitioner.
-And perhaps more importantly, you will enjoy the priceless personal satisfaction of helping others achieve optimum health.
+Plus, holistic health careers have rewards beyond salary, including the priceless personal satisfaction of helping others achieve optimum health.